 ROAD TO DIAGNOSIS

-2013: I started to experience a great deal of pain and other disturbances within my intestines and lower abdomen.
-Multiple symptoms lead me to have an iodine test, which resulted in specialists discovering that I had a multi-nodular thyroid goitre.2014: In my first year of university, I had to leave class because I had fainted due to the extreme pain I felt in my lower abdomen.
+2014: In my first year of university, I had to leave class because I had almost fainted due to the extreme pain I felt in my lower abdomen.
 It felt like an excruciating pressure that would not go away.
 I went into ER only to have a doctor tell me that I probably had a cyst rupture and that all women have cysts that rupture – that it was a natural process.
 No tests were ordered and I was told to take an extra-strength Advil and go home.

 2015: I experienced even more extremely painful periods and for the first time I was experiencing pain in-between my periods as well.
-My periods lasted for 8 to 9 days and were very heavy.
 I started to experience extreme fatigue even though I was sleeping 8 hours a night.
 My hormone blood-work was getting unusual flags, which resulted in getting an MRI of my brain to see if I had any tumors that were impacting my pituitary gland.
 Nothing was found, so I was told that it was a mystery as to why my hormones were so out of whack.
 I also had a colonoscopy done to determine what was causing all of my intestinal issues – from the inside, my intestines were reported to look normal.

 2016: I complained about pelvic pain so often that a urine test was always ordered.
 There was blood in every urine sample I gave, however since my kidney blood-work was fine, I was told that might be “my normal” to have blood in my urine.
-I started to realize that I was not able to hold my bladder for longer than 30 minutes and it started to be a huge inconvenience.
+I started to realize that I was not able to hold my bladder for longer than 30 minutes.

 November 2, 2017: almost a decade after I first started experiencing symptoms, at 22 years of age, I was finally going for surgery to remove the disease that had been negatively impacting my quality of life for so long.
 The surgery and recovery is the most difficult and painful thing I have ever gone through in my life.
 This disease needs to be taken more seriously and recognized quicker by physicians. [pre and post-surgery details will be discussed in part two].